mhulse/grunt-html-boiler/README.md

 ### Update production theme:

-Finally, in a real world scenario, you would update the asset path by updating the URL to your latest production build.
+Finally, in a real world scenario, you would update the asset path (on your live templates) by updating the URL to the latest production build.
 For example, here’s a simple PHP function one could use in a WordPress `functions.php` file:

 ```php
 /**